ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

-# Small reactivity system
+# Minimal reactivity system

 ## Developer interface we aim for this time

-Now let's talk about the essence of Vue.js, which is the reactivity system.
+From here, we will talk about the essence of Vue.js, which is the reactivity system.
 The previous implementation, although it looks similar to Vue.js, is not actually Vue.js in terms of functionality.
 I simply implemented the initial developer interface and made it possible to display various HTML.

-However, as it is now, once the screen is rendered, it remains the same, and it becomes just a static site as a web application.
+However, as it is, once the screen is rendered, it remains the same, and as a web application, it becomes just a static site.
-From now on, we will add state to build a richer UI, and update the rendering when the state changes.
+From now on, we will add state to create a richer UI, and update the rendering when the state changes.

 First, let's think about what kind of developer interface it will be, as usual.
 How about something like this?